Moonshine.jl: a Julia package for genome-scale model-based ancestral recombination graph inference: Appendix

 Selecting a conditional distribution for the location of recombination events on branches requires careful consideration.
 Theory dictates that it should be uniform.
 However, this results in a problematic frequency of locations close to the branches' endpoints, contributing to the \emph{short branches issue} discussed in \cref{recombination-recoalescence}.
 Consequently, we use the location-scale family associated with the $\text{Beta}(2, 2)$ distribution instead.
 This method preserves the symmetry of the uniform distribution while favoring locations closer to the center of branches, achieving sufficient reduction in the number of short branches to prevent numerical error.

 The recoalescence process follows standard theory.
 The latitude is distributed as an inhomogeneous Poisson process with rate equal to the number of branches.
 The usual time-scale transformation strategy (see \cref{recombination-recoalescence}) is implemented.
-A recoalescence edge is sampled uniformly, conditional on the latitude.
-The process of sampling a single unrestricted recombination event is summarized in \cref{alg:unrestricted-recombination}.
+A recoalescence edge is selected uniformly, conditional on the latitude.
+The process of generating a single unrestricted recombination event is summarized in \cref{alg:unrestricted-recombination}.

 As a sidenote, since a function allowing users to add arbitrary recombination events to a graph is exposed, \pkg{Moonshine} can easily be used to simulate ancestries.
 We do not recommend doing so, however, especially not using the built-in types \code{Tree} and \code{Arg}, which are designed to implement ARG inference.
 Instances of these types store information irrelevant in a simulation context which greatly hinders performance.